-Following is the 43rd post in a series from Parker Law Group Attorneys, APC about recent changes to the California Bar Association (CBA)’s Rules of Professional Conduct (RPC).
+Following is the 43rd post in a series from Parker Taylor Law Group about recent changes to the California Bar Association (CBA)’s Rules of Professional Conduct (RPC).
 This rule is found in Chapter 1 – “Lawyer-Client Relationship,” relating to how fees should be divided among lawyers.
 The Rule of Professional Conduct, as revised, is as follows:

 Rule 1.5.1 Fee Divisions Among Lawyers

 (a) Lawyers who are not in the same law firm shall not divide a fee for legal services unless:

 (1) the lawyers enter into a written agreement to divide the fee;

 (2) the client has consented in writing, either at the time the lawyers enter into the agreement to divide the fee or as soon thereafter as reasonably practicable, after a full written disclosure to the client of: (i) the fact that a division of fees will be made; (ii) the identity of the lawyers or law firms that are parties to the division; and (iii) the terms of the division; and

 (3) the total fee charged by all lawyers is not increased solely by reason of the agreement to divide fees.

 (b) This rule does not apply to a division of fees pursuant to court order.